RogueRope/SurvivalGuide/how-to-get-in.md

 Doing really well there!
 Almost done.

+(you didn't just skipped all the info to get on this page did you?)

 {% hint style="info" %}
 Do you have questions or comments?
 If so, mail to [support@roguerope.be](mailto:support@roguerope.be).
 {% endhint %}

 ## Buy a ticket.

 No ticket: no entry.
 Buying a ticket is very easy and straightforward.
-We will open a ticket shop on the 11th of may.
+We will open a ticket shop on May 11.
 Tickets will be around 100 euro's per person, this includes lodging, food and drinks.

 ## Stay safe.